sense-finance/passive-point-selling/README.md

 1.  **User Preference Management (`setUserPreferences`)**:
     *   Allows users (identified by their `rumpelWallet` Safe address) to register their preferences for automated selling.
-    *   Users specify target pTokens and the minimum price they are willing to accept for each, denominated in the desired output token.
+    *   Users specify target pTokens and the minimum price they are willing to accept for each, denominated in the output token (which needs to be publicly specified by the operator).
     *   Users designate a recipient address for sale proceeds.
 If none is provided, proceeds are sent to the `rumpelWallet` owner, provided the wallet has only one owner.
     *   Requires the caller to be an owner of the `rumpelWallet` or the wallet itself.